-The hash rate (sometimes called the hash power) is the speed at which a mining device operates.
-To be successful at mining speed is of the essence since the miner is basically trying to solve a question (with a goal of solving the block) by trying lots of potential answers.
+The hash rate (sometimes called the hash power) is the speed at which a cryptocurrency mining device operates.
+To be successful at mining, speed is of the essence since the miner is basically trying to solve a question (with a goal of solving the block) by trying lots of potential answers.
 The more answers suggested over the shortest period of time will increase the chances of solving that block.

 A hash function in computer processing is a function that compresses information, meaning the output is generally shorter than the input.
 Hash functions are used in many parts of cryptography, to map data of differing sizes to data of a fixed size.

 A cryptographic hash function is a type of hash function that has properties which make it suitable for use in cryptography (e.g. constructing something that prevents third parties accessing the information).

 Cryptographic hash functions are ideal for processing cryptocurrency transactions.
 They are secure and are widely used in information security applications involving authentication, digital signatures and message authentication codes.
 In the context of cryptocurrency mining, a hash is one computation or “guess” at solving a block.

 Let’s try and put this into context.
 These days it’s impossible to mine Bitcoin using a standard desktop computer.
 The computational difficulty of mining is too high.